cryptogogue/vol-cardmotron-js/README.md

 The Cardmotron source code is provided for informational purposes only.
 It remains the exclusive property of Cryptogogue, Inc. and is licensed to end users only for local hosting on client machines for individual use.

 Modifications to Cardmotron's source code are considered derivative works and remain the property or Cryptogogue, Inc., licensed to their authors under the terms of this license.

+Note: We may re-release Cardmotron later with a more permissive license.
+In the meantime, if you want to work with the source and this license doesn't meet your needs, write to us at 'cardmotron' at cryptogogue.com and let us know what you have in mind.

 ### Contributing